gwlucastrig/Tinfour/README.md

-If you just want to download a single Lidar file and view it, I recommend PAMAP Tile 4100133PAS ftp://pamap.pasda.psu.edu/pamap_lidar/cycle1/LAS/South/2006/40000000/41001330PAS.zip At 36.7 megabytes, it isn't dainty, but it does contain interesting land features.
+If you just want to download a single Lidar file and view it, I recommend PAMAP Tile 4100133PAS ftp://pamap.pasda.psu.edu/pamap_lidar/cycle1/LAS/South/2006/40000000/41001330PAS.zip At 36.7 megabytes, it isn't dainty, but it does contain interesting land features and sufficient detail to exercise the major functions of the viewer.

 ### A short demo ###
 Recently, I found an earlier Delaunay triangulation project by "The Mad Creator" (Bill Dwyer)